 Therefore, it is possible to buy chicken or pork meat with prices between 30 to 10 USD per kilo.
 Beef you can find from 10 USD a kilo.

-Meat cuts in Japan are also different, the Japanese tend to use all the meat, which is usually sold chopped or in trays.
+The cuts of meat in Japan are also different, the Japanese tend to use all the meat, which is usually sold chopped or in trays.
 Meat being sold by 100 grams does not mean that it is rarely consumed, absolutely almost everything in Japan is sold in small quantities, all this because people eat more outside.

 Another common thing is the mixing of beef and pork in products such as ground beef.
 To better understand the price of meats, see the image below: